Background Information on Preventing Genocide

 Before the ICC was established, special tribunals were created to prosecute those responsible for genocide, war crimes and crimes against humanity in the former Yugoslavia and Rwanda:

 - The International Criminal Tribunal for Rwanda (ICTR), which has its seat in Arusha, Tanzania, began operating in 1995, after a UN Security Council resolution of November 1994.
-By December 2012, the Tribunal had completed the trial phase of its mandate.
-Of the 93 persons indicted for genocide, crimes against humanity and war crimes, 83 have been arrested with 75 of them prosecuted to judgement; 65 of those tried were found guilty and convicted, while 10 of the accused have been acquitted.
-Nine accused are still at large.
+The ICTR issued a total of 92 indictments, 2 of which were withdrawn, and 10 of which were referred to national jurisdictions, including 2 to France and 8 to Rwanda.
+Two accused died before the completion of their cases.
+As of March 2014, of the 63 completed cases, 14 accused were acquitted, and 49 were found guilty and convicted.
+Six of the accused whose cases have been transferred to Rwanda remain at large, and the cases of 3 other fugitives will be heard before the UN Mechanism for International Criminal Tribunals (MICT) in the event of their apprehension.
 Among the completed cases are owners of media organizations involved in hate media, as well as former military and government leaders, including former prime minister Jean Kambanda – sentenced to life in prison for the crime of genocide – and former mayor Jean Paul Akayesu, whose judgment in 1998 was the first ever to specify that rape may constitute genocide if committed with the intent to destroy a particular group.

 Both the ICTY and the ICTR are expected to complete their work by the end of 2014.
-After that, the so-called International Residual Mechanism for Criminal Tribunals (IRMCT), set up by the Security Council in December 2010, will take over and finish the remaining tasks of the tribunals.
+After that, the Mechanism for International Criminal Tribunals (MICT), set up by the Security Council in December 2010, will take over and finish the remaining tasks of the tribunals.

 A special tribunal was set up in 2003 to try those accused of genocide, war crimes and crimes against humanity during the Khmer Rouge regime in Cambodia between 1975 and 1979.
 The Extraordinary Chambers in the Courts of Cambodia – established as a result of an agreement between the UN and the Cambodian Government – in February 2012 sentenced Kaing Guek Eav, alias Duch, the former head of a notorious detention camp, to life in prison, the maximum sentence under Cambodian law, for crimes against humanity and grave breaches of the 1949 Geneva Conventions.
 The ECCC has so far detained and charged four other former government officials.